sara-nl/griddocs/source/Pages/Service/system_specifications/dcache_specs.rst

 dCache has the following concepts:

 * A pool is a location on a server that can contain files.
 * A poolgroup is a group of similar pools, assigned to a user group.
 Usually the pools are on different nodes to distribute the load.
 * Our ~60 pool nodes are also configured as doors.
 * A door is a service that can you can contact to send, receive or delete files or restore files from tape using a specific protocol.
 Protocols are:

   * gridftp (port range 20000-25000)
   * webdav
   * xroot
   * gsidcap
   * dCache also offers NFS doors, so the protocol list could be extended on demand for specific purposes.

 * The namespace contains a list of all files and their metadata.
 The files are structured in a virtual directory structure, starting with /pnfs/grid.sara.nl/.
 Each directory can be mapped onto a pool group.
 Subdirectories inherit this mapping from their parent directory.

 Here's a list of accessible dCache nodes:

 * srm.grid.sara.nl
 * `dcmain.grid.sara.nl:2288 <http://dcmain.grid.sara.nl:2288>`_ (a dCache web interface showing detailed configuration information)
+* pool nodes:

   * fly{1..10}.grid.sara.nl
   * bw27-{1..9}.grid.sara.nl
   * bw32-{1..9}.grid.sara.nl
   * by27-{1..9}.grid.sara.nl
   * by32-{1..9}.grid.sara.nl
   * rabbit{1..3}.grid.sara.nl
   * v40-{8..10}.grid.sara.nl

 We have these DNS round robin aliases pointing to our doors:

 * gridftp.grid.sara.nl
 * webdav.grid.sara.nl

 Here are some metrics per user group: `http://web.grid.sara.nl/dcache.php`